Meet the men who have courageously answered God’s call to ministry by clicking on their photos in the right column.

-Second-year Jesuit novices from the Midwest Province professed first vows this August at Saint Thomas More Catholic Church in St. Paul, Minnesota.
+Second-year Jesuit novices from the USA West Province professed first vows this August at Loyola Marymount University’s Sacred Heart Chapel in Los Angeles.

 No longer novices, they are called “scholastics” as they continue to the next stage of Jesuit formation, First Studies, for two years of graduate-level philosophy courses.

 For those considering religious life, whether with the Jesuits or elsewhere, Fr.
 Kirschman suggests young adults “begin by looking for Christ in the suffering around you.”

 “Can you find Christ present in the messiness and brokenness of our world, of our cities and church, of your own heart?”
 Fr.
 Kirschman asks.
 “If so, Christ might be calling you to labor with him as a companion.”

 The next step, Fr.
 Corder advises, is to “pray, let God love you and find a spiritual director you can talk to.”